ava-labs/avalanche-docs/docs/apis/avalanchego/cb58-deprecation.md

 }
 ```

+You can also use `json` if it is supported.

 This set of changes only deprecates the cb58 encoding type over the APIs. `txIDs`, `chainIDs`, and `subnetIDs` which are represented using cb58 are unmodified.